 What is DRS?

-DRS (Delegation Receipt Standard) is a per-step delegation receipt standard built on OAuth 2.1 + RFC 8693 + MCP.
+DRS (Delegation Receipt Standard) is a JWT-based, per-step delegation receipt standard for MCP and OAuth-oriented agent ecosystems.

 It produces a cryptographically signed receipt at every step of an agent delegation chain so that any party — the tool server, a regulator, an auditor — can independently verify the complete provenance of any agent action without contacting a central authority.